nordicsmartgovernment/Pilot/README.md

 ### Response

 #### Business information
-The name on the first row - do like the other rows below and add to the left Legal name.
+The legal entity name on the first row - do like the other rows below and add to the left Legal name.

 Example: Legal name   Nadjas hälsovaror